PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 - Easy overall build
 - Space to mount FPV and/or action camera in the front

-Depending on the final takeoff weight the hover time might be limited, since there is not a lot of air circulation inside the fuselage when the vehicle is hovering.
-Therefore the ESC's might overheat.
+Depending on the final takeoff weight the hover time might be limited (there is not a lot of air circulation inside the fuselage when the vehicle is hovering so the ESCs might overheat).

 ## Where to Buy